Is it Emotional Eating or True Hunger?

 You can’t wait to eat: You’re looking for anything to eat, as long as you can have it right this minute.
 When you are physically hungry, you would like to eat as soon as possible, but you are amenable to the reality that it might be better to wait (say, until your spouse can join you for dinner).

 You only have eyes for one food: You want chips—and only chips.
+You crave them and become laser focused.
 True hunger, on the other hand, tends to leave you more flexible: You may have preferences, but you are open to alternatives.
 The goal is simply to be fed.

 Curbing Emotional Eating